pcolmant/repanier/README.md

     apt-get upgrade -y
     apt-get install -y sudo
     ```
+3. Check if `apache` is installed.
+If yes, the uninstall it because we will use `nginx` and not `apache`.
+    ```commandline
+    service apache2 status
+    ---> Goto step 4 if the message is like : "Unit apache2.service could not be found." service apache2 stop
+    apt-get purge -y apache2 apache2-utils
+    apt-get -y autoremove
+    rm -rf /etc/apache2
+    ```
-3. Be sure to have the right locales set.
+4. Be sure to have the right locales set.
 This will be used to create the PostgreSQL data base.
     ```commandline
     dpkg-reconfigure locales    <<--- select>>>> fr_BE.UTF-8  and/or other following your need
     ```
-4. Create a new user whose name is `repanier` (or whatever else).
+5. Create a new user whose name is `repanier` (or whatever else).
 It will be used to install the `Repanier` (avoid `root` for security purpose).
 Let it be sudoers and a sshuser.
     ```commandline
     useradd -m -s /bin/bash repanier
     passwd repanier             <<--- must be a complex password